IAIN SYKES PHYSIOTHERAPY

 The most essential criteria in the management of all injuries is to quickly and effectively diagnose the structures involved and the extent of the injury as well as the underlying reason for the injury including: training history, previous injuries, biomechanical discrepancies, equipment etc. Iain’s treatment is focussed on maximum education as to what is going on and the minimum physiotherapy intervention with a marked focus on rehab (also limited to as few exercises as possible!) as well as correction of equipment and training errors.
 Rather than complete rest, where possible exercise load is modified or exercise dynamics are changed to keep the individual as fit and mobile as possible.

 Not everything can be conservatively managed and over the years Iain has developed an excellent working relationship with a number of top (largely orthopedic) specialist if further intervention and investigation is required.
-He is however in no way directly affiliated to any surgeons and referral is based on the best person for the job.
+He is however in no way directly affiliated to any surgeons.

 Iain’s lecturing career has largely focused on post grad physiotherapists and since 2009 has had lectured a number of topics including: taping and strapping techniques, Tendon Pathology and management as well as a number of modules for SPT1 (a year long post graduate physiotherapy course focused on sport).
 In more recent times Iain has begun to lecture trainers, coaches and as running shop employees to provide greater knowledge in their respective fields.
 Lecturing, particularly post graduate, involves constantly reading and evaluating the latest research to prevent oneself getting taken to pieces in front of the class!
 This up to date and constantly expanding knowledge base is integrated into Iain’s daily management of patients.